 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-The company's financial instruments include trade debtors and creditors, cash and cash equivalents, and lease liabilities.
+The company's financial instruments include trade debtors and creditors, cash and cash equivalents, lease liabilities and equity securities.

 Trade receivables are initially recognised at the transaction price when they originated.
 All other financial assets and financial liabilities are initially measured at fair value plus transaction costs (where applicable), when the company becomes a party to the contractual provisions of the instrument.
-These assets and liabilities are subsequently measured at amortised cost using the effective interest method.
+These assets and liabilities are subsequently measured at amortised cost using the effective interest method, except for the equity securities which remain at fair value through profit or loss (FVTPL).